robfatland/runawaytrain/README.md

 The threshold (max number of EC2 instances) will be 4.
 In this way no single region triggers the halt.

+## Procedure: Creating an SNS email mechanism

+- Find the SNS service and create a new topic 'runawaytrain'
+- Type = Standard, Display Name = Runaway Train; and Save it
+- Go to Subscriptions > Create Subscription
+    - topic ARN: Use drop-down to select the runawaytrain ARN
+    - Protocol: Email
+    - Recipient: `my_email@uw.edu`
+    - Create Subscription
+    - Now in my email Inbox: Confirm the subscription
+    - Repeat for all desired emails from the notification list for this account

+To wire the Lambda function up to the SNS subscription: See the `costnotify` code.
+Requires introducing another environment variable, the 12-digit account number.

-## Creating the Lambda to test halting EC2 instances
+## Procedure: Creating the Lambda to test halting EC2 instances

 The Lambda function counts EC2 instances across all possible regions.